Innovations in software are driving the evolution of the talent acquisition function. HR tech influencer Josh Bersin calls it:

 For example, automated resume screening software that addresses the problem of manually screening resumes that integrates with your ATS.

 Newer recruiting solutions recognize your desire for quick and easy integration so they’ve been designed to “play nice” with each other.
-This means you can use these new recruiting software tools with minimum IT assistance.
+This means you can use these new software tools with minimum IT assistance.

 Recruiting is becoming an even more strategic function as recruiting teams are starting to link their KPIs to business-related outcomes.